oobecomau/desktop.gov.au/docs/blueprint/solution-overview.md

 ### Information management

-Each agency determines information management approaches specific to its operational requirements.
+Each organisation determines information management approaches specific to its operational requirements.

 The following information management tools are available within the blueprint: